Triumph of the Will: Influences and legacy

 Triumph of the Will remains well known for its striking visuals.
 As one historian notes, "many of the most enduring images of the [Nazi] regime and its leader derive from Riefenstahl's film."

 Extensive excerpts of the film were used in Erwin Leiser's documentary Mein Kampf, produced in Sweden in 1960.
 Riefenstahl unsuccessfully sued the Swedish production company Minerva-Film for copyright violation, although she did receive forty thousand marks in compensation from German and Austrian distributors of the film.

 In 1942, Charles A. Ridley of the British Ministry of Information made a short propaganda film called among other names Schichlegruber - Doing the Lambeth Walk and Lambeth Walk – Nazi Style, which edited footage of Hitler and German soldiers from the film to make it appear they were marching and dancing to the song "The Lambeth Walk".
-The targeted-at-Nazis parody of "The Lambeth Walk" (a British dance that had been popular in swing clubs in Germany which the Nazis denounced as "Jewish mischief and animalistic hopping") so enraged Joseph Goebbels that reportedly he ran out of the screening room kicking chairs and screaming profanities.
+The targeted-at-Nazis film was a parody of "The Lambeth Walk," a British dance that had been popular in swing clubs in Germany and was denounced by the Nazis as "Jewish mischief and animalistic hopping."
 The propaganda film was distributed uncredited to newsreel companies, who would supply their own narration.

 Charlie Chaplin's satire The Great Dictator (1940) was inspired in large part by Triumph of the Will.
 Frank Capra used significant footage, with a mocking narration in the first installment of the propagandistic film produced by the United States Army Why We Fight as an exposure of Nazi militarism and totalitarianism to American soldiers and sailors.

 Copyright

+Triumph of the Will remains in copyright.
+However, the film is commonly mistaken as belonging to the public domain, and it receives frequent unauthorized home video releases as a result.

 Germany

+Riefenstahl initially stated that the Nazi Party held the copyright for the film.
+She stated that she held the copyright as it was her own creation despite funding from the party after meeting with her lawyer Eugen Krämer in August 1949.

 Riefenstahl filed lawsuits against two postwar documentaries which had incorporated footage of Triumph of the Will.
 The first lawsuit occurred in 1954 against Wolfgang Hartwig, producer of Bis fünf nach zwölf.
 Hartwig argued that the rights belonged to the state, but reportedly eventually paid compensation to Riefenstahl, who donated it to a charity dedicated to returning prisoners of war.
 Her second lawsuit against Swedish producer Erwin Leiser's Mein Kampf in 1960 was enveloped in greater public debate about the copyright and morality of works produced during the Nazi regime.
 The case was settled against her in 1969.

 In a judgement by the Federal Court of Justice on 29 December 1966, the copyright to the film was transferred to the Federal Republic of Germany as the legal successor of Nazi Germany.
 These rights are administered by the federally owned Transit-Film GmbH based in Munich, although it was contractually regulated in 1974 that any public screening until 2004 had to be approved by Riefenstahl and that she received 70% of all revenues.